EricZinda/InductorHtn/gettingstarted.md

 }
 ~~~

-If compilation is successful, the compiler will have filled the HtnRuleSet with any Facts and Axioms, and the HtnPlanner with Methods and Operators.
+If compilation is successful, the compiler will have filled the `HtnRuleSet` with any Facts and Axioms, and the `HtnPlanner` with Methods and Operators.

-### Creating HTN Methods and Operators by hand
+### Creating HTN Methods and Operators by Hand
-If you don't want to compile an HTN file, you can easily create Methods and Operators by hand.
-The same is true for Facts and Axioms (aka Prolog Rules), and this is shown in the [Inductor Prolog Getting Started](https://github.com/EricZinda/InductorProlog/blob/master/gettingstarted.md).
-In fact, most of the code is the same:
+If you don't want to compile an HTN file, you can easily create Methods and Operators by hand (ditto for Faccts and Axioms (aka Prolog Rules), see [Inductor Prolog Getting Started](https://github.com/EricZinda/InductorProlog/blob/master/gettingstarted.md).
+In fact, most of the code is the same):
 ~~~
 // Create the method: travel-to(?q) :-
 //      if(at(?p), walking-distance(?p, ?q)),
 //      do(walk(?p, ?q))."
 shared_ptr<HtnTerm> head =
+    factory->CreateFunctor("travel-to",
+    	{
+    		factory->CreateVariable("q")
-    factory->CreateFunctor("travel-to", { factory->CreateVariable("q") });
+    	});

 vector<std::shared_ptr<HtnTerm>> condition =
     {